 American University offers preferential rates for Inter-American Human Rights Moot Court participants and judges wishing to stay in university accommodations.
 University accommodations are modest but the rates are more competitive than local hotels.

-Team members, coaches, and observers, will stay in McDowell Residence Hall and judges and bailiffs will stay in Cassell Hall.
+Team members, coaches, observers, and bailiffs will stay in McDowell Residence Hall and judges will stay in Cassell Hall.
 Both residence halls feature 24-hour complex desk operations, air conditioning, wireless internet access, parking, twin size beds, and community bathroom facilities.
 American University is conveniently located less than a mile from the Tenleytown-AU metro stop and the University offers a free shuttle from main campus to the metro and the competition site throughout the day.

 Please note that if you request a double room but do not have a roommate, you will be assigned a roommate.
 American University housing rules require that both roommates be of the same gender, and smoking is not allowed in the residence halls.

 Extending your housing

 Moot Court participants can book their housing at the University for any time period between Thursday, May 19 and Sunday, May 29.
 There are no exceptions.
 Persons who wish to extend their stay in the AU residence halls must specify the exact dates of the extension in the housing application and cannot make any extension in person.
 All reservations must be made by May 1, 2016.
 In addition, payment for these extra days must be made in advance.
 American University cannot hold onto luggage for participants who have officially checked out of campus housing.